-Every director shall receive appropriate orientation when he is first appointed when first appointed to the Board of Directors, in order to ensure that incoming Directors are familiar with the Company's business and governance processes.
+Every director shall receive appropriate orientation upon his first appointment to the Board of Directors, in order to ensure that incoming Directors are familiar with the Company's business and governance processes.
 If necessary, a new Director may be required to attend a seminar on corporate governance that shall be conducted by a duly recognized private or government institute.